 Royalty audit information

-The following provides specific information about what to expect during your mineral or petroleum royalty audit.
-This information is provided to help you understand the audit process and answer some questions you may have.
-It also provides you with information about of your rights and obligations during an audit.
+This information is provided to help you understand the audit process, and your rights and obligations during an audit.

-Any royalty payer – including major, national or junior companies and individual or small scale miners – can be audited at any time.
-Royalty payers may be chosen for an audit based on any of the following reasons:
+Royalty payers (including major, national or junior companies and individual or small-scale miners) may be chosen for an audit based on any of the following:

 - a special audit project (to target specific problems or issues in legislation)